NewPlant95/synthetic-data-generator/docs/expected_patterns.md

 # Expected Patterns

-This file is the check list for the narrative signals intentionally built into `GameStudioBI`.
+This file is the check list for the narrative signals intentionally built into `FakeGameStudio`.

 Use it when you inspect the generated CSVs and want to separate real structure from noise.